 Worries Or Misconceptions People Can Have About Psychotherapy

 In another article I talk about how it could be an option to see a counselor for help regarding your issues.
 My opinion is that counseling is just one way to seek outside support, and that there's nothing weak or desperate about it.
 I hardly think every last person has to do it, but at least the choice is there .
-Some people hesitate to consider the idea of seeing a therapist because they have fears or misconceptions about what counseling involves.
+Some people hesitate to consider seeing a therapist because they have fears or misconceptions about what counseling involves.
 This article will cover some of the common ones.
-I have training and some experience as a counselor myself, so many of these are worries I've seen in clients firsthand.
+I have training as a counselor myself, so many of these are worries I've seen in clients firsthand.

 In a related article I talk about some of the misconceptions people can have about therapists themselves.

 Just a quick note: In this article I use 'counselor/counseling' and 'therapist/therapy' interchangeably.

 Therapy is only for really messed up people who have run out of options

 People with more "mild" concerns see counselors all the time.
 A young office worker may want to talk to someone about her niggling feelings of career dissatisfaction.
 A married couple may visit a psychologist to get some quick pointers about parenting.
 There's no rule that says your problems have to cross a certain threshold of severity before you can see a professional.
 As I was saying a second ago, talking to a counselor is just one more avenue for seeking help.
 In many cases it can even be more effective to see someone about a problem when it's still relatively mild.
 You can nip it in the bud while it's lower-intensity and more responsive to an intervention.

 People who have never been to counseling before often have this vague fear.
 They don't know what to expect.
 Even if they can't point to a specific concern they have, they're still uncomfortable with the unknown.
 Once they get started, many people find the process isn't nearly as bad as they imagined.
 It's mainly just sitting down and talking to someone.

 Therapy involves lots of odd techniques